Doughnuts Around the World

-These are the Italian (or more specifically Tuscan) version of a doughnut, where they are shaped into rounds and then filled with all manner of tasty things.
+These are the Italian, or more specifically, Tuscan version of a doughnut which are shaped into rounds and then filled with all manner of tasty things.
 You can enjoy one stuffed with custard, cream, chocolate and even marmalade.

 Israel – Sufganiya

-Legend says that the Jewish rebels who fought the Damascan king only had enough oil to light their menorah for one night.
+Legend has it that the Jewish rebels who fought the Damascene king only had enough oil to light their menorah for one night.
 Miraculously, however, the oil burned for eight nights, which is how much time they needed to rededicate the temple to Judaism after being used to worship Greek Gods.

 Netherlands – Oliebollen

-Traditionally these Dutch doughnuts are eaten over New Year’s to ensure a sweet year.
-They’re normally stuffed with dried fruit and apples and then dusted with icing sugar once out of the fryer.
+These Dutch doughnuts are traditionally eaten over New Year’s to ensure a sweet year.
+They’re normally stuffed with dried fruit and apples and then dusted with icing sugar once taken out of the fryer.
 A classic Oliebollen will have a specific round shape, which is achieved by using an ice cream scoop to place the batter into the hot oil.

 Greece and Cyprus – Loukoumades